halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-work-cover.md

 The Post Work Cover Provision Report will post the Calculated Work Cover Provision to the General Ledger Granule in NAV Financials.

-To open the Post Work Cover Provision window,

-*Departments/Payroll/Periodic Activities/Work Cover/Post Expense*

-#### Post Work Cover Expense – Options FastTab
+1. In the **Search** box, enter **Post Work Cover Provision**, and then choose the related link.
+Or go to the following menu:  *Departments/Payroll/Periodic Activities/Work Cover/Post Expense*

+2. On the **Options** FastTab, fill the fields as described in the following table.

 |Field	|Comments|
 |---|---|
-|Posting Date	|The “Posting Date” of the expense.
+|**Posting Date**|The “Posting Date” of the expense.
-|Document No.	|The “Document No.” of the expense.
+|**Document No.**|The “Document No.” of the expense.
-|Report Only	|Select this option to produce a report to review entries before you post them.
-||Leave this option blank to produce a report and to post workers compensation ledger entries to the General Ledger.
+|**Report Only**|Select this option to produce a report to review entries before you post them.
+Leave this option blank to produce a report and to post workers compensation ledger entries to the General Ledger.

-#### Post Work Cover Expense – Work Cover Ledger Entry FastTab
+3. On the **Work Cover Ledger Entry** FastTab, fill the fields as described in the following table.

 |Field	|Filter|
 |---|---|
-|Only the standard fields are covered.
-A full list of fields available as filters can be used by selecting the first blank line and selecting the “ArrowDown”.
-|Document Date|	The “Document Date” range of the Work Cover Ledger Entries to be processed.
+|**Document Date**|	The “Document Date” range of the Work Cover Ledger Entries to be processed.

  [GoToTop](#end-of-month-processing-work-cover)